New Product Development

-After further testing it became clear that "CV Search" (a feature on the reed.co.uk Recruiter website) was also important for the mobile app audience.
-I made it clear at this point that having initially used a hamburger menu due to there not being many sections to navigate, we would need to revisit the IA as we were adding further sections.
+After further testing, it became clear that "CV Search" (a feature on the reed.co.uk Recruiter website) was also crucial for the mobile app audience.
+I made it clear at this point that having used a hamburger menu due to there not being many sections to navigate, we would need to revisit the IA as we were adding further sections.

-While designing this new navigation we also had a chance to revisit the IA.
-"Jobs" and "Applications" had previously been separate menu items, however it became clear that they were inextricably linked, so we put everything under "Jobs".
+While designing this new navigation, we also had a chance to revisit the IA.
+"Jobs" and "Applications" had previously been separate menu items; however it became clear that they were inextricably linked, so we put everything under "Jobs".
 Implementing this navigation style meant that we had to re-design the contact options on a candidate profile, moving them further up the screen.

-Working with an external development team based outside of the UK led to it's own challenges initially but we adapted quickly.
-We were also working to very tight deadlines as this project was the idea of our chairman James Reed so it was given a lot of attention - this however is something I'm used to and thrive on.
+Working with an external development team based outside of the UK led to its challenges initially, but we adapted quickly.
+We were also working to very tight deadlines as this project was the idea of our chairman James Reed, so it had a lot of attention - this, however, is something I'm used to and thrive on.